 Certain types of debt are toxic to building wealth.
 High-interest credit card debt can fester in your finances and cost more than can possibly be regained through saving and investing.
 Still, if you have access to a retirement account at work, take advantage of it.
 (See Rule V.)

-“If it’s costing you a rate of interest and you’re not getting a deduction for it, that would be the first order of business before you do any significant saving,” says Brian Kuhn, Certified Financial Planner professional at PSG Clarity in Fulton, Maryland.
+“If it’s costing you a rate of interest and you’re not getting a deduction for it, that would be the first order of business before you do any significant saving,” says Brian Kuhn, CFP professional at PSG Clarity in Fulton, Maryland.

-Mortgages and student loans score a pass due to the deductibility of the interest, but car loans and credit cards can sport interest rates well above yields on aggressive investments.
+Mortgages and student loans score a pass because of the deductibility of the interest, but car loans and credit cards can sport interest rates well above yields on aggressive investments.

 Getting out of debt and saving for retirement will be tough if you have to whip out a credit card to cover every crisis.
 That’s why an emergency fund is the cornerstone of every financial plan.